altimmons/LangNotes/Python.md

  - `name` or flags - Either a name or a list of option strings, e.g. foo or -f, --foo.
  - `action` - The basic type of action to be taken when this argument is encountered at the command line.
-  - `'store'`- just stores the argument’s value.
+  - `'store'`- just stores the argument's value.
 This is the default action.
   - `'store_const'` - This stores the value specified by the const keyword argument.
 The 'store_const' action is usually a flag - e.g.
     - `'store_true'`
     - `'store_false'`